-- 1. Introduction to Vectis First - 2.
-The Strategic Context for the Cultural Strategy - 3.
-Celebrating the Island's Cultural Assets - The Physical Environment at the Heart of the Island - The Broad Range of Cultural Facilities & Opportunities on the Island - 4.
-Strategic Themes of the Strategy - Sustaining and Promoting the Island's Environment and Heritage - Encouraging Lifelong Learning, Healthy Lifestyles and Social Cohesion - Engaging Young People - Developing All-Year-Round Tourism - Maintaining and Improving Cultural Facilities and Opportunities - Improving Information, Communication and Co-ordination - 5.
+- 1. Introduction to the Strategy - The Context for a Cultural Strategy for the Isle of Wight - 2.
+Celebrating the Island's Cultural Assets - The Physical Environment at the Heart of the Island - The Broad Range of Cultural Facilities & Opportunities on the Island - 3.
+Strategic Themes of the Strategy - Promoting the sustainability and importance of the Island's Environment and Heritage - Encouraging Lifelong Learning, Healthy Lifestyles and Social Cohesion - Engaging Young People - Developing All-Year-Round Tourism - Maximising the Availability of High Quality Cultural Facilities and Opportunities - Improving Information, Communication and Co-ordination - 4.
 Implementing and Monitoring The Cultural Strategy

-APPENDIX 1 - Action Plan Framework
+APPENDIX 1 - Research and Consultations

-APPENDIX 2 - Research and Consultations
+APPENDIX 2 - Bibliography

-1. INTRODUCTION TO VECTIS FIRST
+1. INTRODUCTION TO THE CULTURAL STRATEGY